Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Simplified temperature transformations

 We define \(q_y = \psi_2 \tau_w \tilde u - \overline{\rho v^{\prime\prime} \frac{1}{2}{u^{\prime\prime}_i u^{\prime\prime}_i}} \).
 In our transformation, \(q_y\) includes the molecular and turbulent diffusion of kinetic energy across the \(y-\)plane, and the work of the external body force below it.
-However, in the transformation by \citet{Huang2023}, the total shear stress is assumed to be equal to the wall shear stress, and the effects of the body force and the TKE transport are neglected.
-As a result, the following equation holds:
+However, in the transformation by \citet{Huang2023}, the total shear stress is assumed to be equal to the wall shear stress, and the effects of the body force and the turbulent TKE flux are neglected.
+As a result, the following relation holds: